CRAB: A Benchmark for Evaluating Curation of Retrieval-Augmented LLMs in Biomedicine: Analysis

+On the other hand, \textbf{QEC} reflects the faithfulness to the query.
+A lower \textbf{QEC} indicates that the LLM is more interfered by the irrelevant content in the references.
+This is also reflected in Claude-3.7-sonnet, whose \textbf{QEC} is lower.

-\subsection{Error Analysis}
+\subsection{Error analysis}

-To better comprehend the \textbf{QRUC} of retrieved-augmented LLMs in biopharmaceuticals, we analyze the incorrect citations in the English section and classify these errors into \textbf{three} categories:
+To better comprehend the curation of retrieval-augmented LLMs in the biomedical domain, we analyze the incorrect cases in the English section and classify errors into \textbf{three} categories:

-\textbf{(1) Lack of expertise.} In some cases, LLMs lack sensitivity to biopharmaceuticals knowledge, leading to the oversight or confusion of some important concepts in biopharmaceuticals.
-For example, in the first case in Table \ref{error case}, LLM fails to differentiate between the bispecific antibodies and antibody-drug conjugates.
-Therefore, it incorrectly identifies the drug \enquote{JY-207b} as a dual-specificity antibody drug targeting both CD47 and PDL1 and cite the irrelevant ``reference [4]''.
+\textbf{(1) Lack of expertise.} Sometimes LLMs lack sensitivity to biomedicine knowledge, leading to the confusion of important concepts in biomedicine.
+For example, in the first case in Table \ref{error case}, LLM fails to differentiate between the bispecific antibodies and antibody-drug conjugates. \ignore{Therefore, it incorrectly identifies the drug \enquote{JY-207b} as a dual-specificity antibody drug targeting both CD47 and PDL1 and cite the irrelevant ``reference [4]''.}

-\textbf{(2) Specialized entity overlap.} For the irrelevant references that contain the key entities of the query, the LLMs may confuse them and explain them in responses.
+\textbf{(2) Specialized entity overlap.} For the irrelevant references that contain the key entities of the query, the LLMs may confuse and explain them in responses.
 Take the second case in Table \ref{error case} as an instance, the query expresses which groups of people are more susceptible to Salmonella infection, while the reference explains that humans can contract it through contact with contaminated food.
-Both contain the key entity ``Salmonella'', and LLM forcibly uses the transmission mode to answer the query about susceptible populations.
+Both contain the key entity ``Salmonella'', and LLM forcibly uses the transmission mode to answer the susceptible populations.

 \textbf{(3) Accept all.} LLMs somtimes generate responses to queries based solely on all references without considering their relevance.
 This situation mostly occurs in queries that tend to list information, such as \enquote{clinical studies of a certain drug}, where LLMs proceed to describe the provided references one by one.